TRAK: Terminology

 Each TRAK metamodel node has a master architecture view.
-Within an architecture description or model each element (individual) has to be declared or shown on its master architecture view before it can be used on any other architecture view.
+Within an architecture description or model each element (individual) has to be created and shown on its master architecture view before it can be used on any other architecture view.
 For example, before describing functions using, say, 'System performs Function' on a SV-04 Solution Function View the System element would be first created and presented on a TRAK SV-01 Solution Structure View.